sf-wdi-19-20/modules/w7_d1_0_intro_trees/README.md

 ### Tries

-Tries aren't usually binary trees at all.
+Tries, also called prefix trees, aren't usually binary.
 They allow each node to have as many children as needed.
 The special thing about tries is how they store data.
-Tries' data builds up over the path of a node.
+Tries' data builds up over the path from the root to each node.
 Here's an example:

 ![wikipedia trie image](https://upload.wikimedia.org/wikipedia/commons/b/be/Trie_example.svg)